 After lunch, head off to the city of Hampton to visit the Virginia Air and Space Center in Hampton.
 Learn the history of flight from its inception to the future of our nation’s space programs through interactive, hands-on exhibits.
 One example is the hands-on laboratory experience, where students prepare for a cross-country flight that will take them on a tour of various NASA research centers.

 The music doesn’t stop!
-Time for dinner and dancing aboard City Cruises by Hornblower.
+Time for dinner and dancing aboard City Cruises Norfolk.
 Students can enjoy a nautical setting dancing to live music all while admiring Norfolk’s skyline.